 “I don’t follow.”

-“Oh, it’s just something I’ve been thinking about.”
+“It’s just something I’ve been thinking about.”

 Eric leafed through the book and put it back on the shelf.
 The subject was dropped and we moved on to other things.

 Eric brought it up again over Orange Pekoe and lemon cake in the Auld Reekie tea-room off Princes Street.
 A Friday evening, I was drained after a week of dreary administration and campus politics.